sawthetphyoe/go-press-server/README.md

 # Go Press Server

-A Go-based server for generating and building web projects with real-time progress tracking.
+A Go-based server for generating and building web projects with real-time progress tracking and automatic cleanup.

 ## Features